 A dog’s normal body temperature ranges between 100 and 103 degrees Fahrenheit, which means that heat can affect them much faster than it affects us.
 Also, because dogs cannot sweat, their thick fur coats make hot temperatures even less bearable.
 The best way to avoid heat-related illnesses—especially in extremely hot or humid climates—is to limit the amount of time your dog spends outdoors in direct sunlight.

 Always make sure there is shade available in your yard, and offer a splash of the hose or sprinkler to help keep your dog cool.
 Surfaces like concrete, pavement, and wood decking get hot quickly and are typically much hotter than the air temperature.
-Use extra caution if your dog will come into contact with these surfaces during the summer.
+Use extra caution if your dog comes into contact with these surfaces during the summer.

 Your Local Vet in Gilbert, Arizona